All Episodes

 They freaking invoiced her.

-It amounted to almost a quarter Of the evening's net proceeds.
+It amounted to almost a quarter of the evening's net proceeds.

-What they Clinton ate up nearly a fourth of what this poor woman's charity generated.
+Clinton ate up nearly a fourth of what this poor woman's charity generated.

 And what do we always hear?

-Oh, yeah, we're big on that, big on that.
+Oh, yeah, we're big on that.

 Yeah.